edgardomortiz/Captus/docs/content/assembly/align/options.md

 ### **`--collect_only`**
 Only collect the markers from the extraction folder and exit, it skips the addition of reference target sequences and subsequent steps.
 ___
+### **`--keep_w_refs`**
+Keep the directories containing the alignments that include target reference sequences.
+The deletion of these directories is performed after alignments are filtered for paralogs and before trimming.
+Enable if you plan to repeat the paralog filtering in the future with '--redo_from filtering'.
+___
 ### **`--redo_from`**
 You can repeat the analysis without undoing all the steps.
 These are the points from which you can restart the `align` command:
 - `alignment` = Delete all subdirectories with alignments and restart.